-Graduate studies at the Odum School of Ecology provide students with an interdisciplinary program that allow them to develop a broad background in ecology and related disciplines.
-Students work with faculty to become independent thinkers, researchers and decision-markers in ecology.
+Graduate studies at the Odum School of Ecology provide students with an interdisciplinary program that allows them to develop a broad background in ecology and related disciplines while providing rigorous theoretical and methodological training in ecology.
+Students work with faculty to become independent thinkers, researchers and decision-makers.

 Graduates from the M.S.
-Ecology program have gone on to high-level positions, both academic and non-academic, in the public and private sectors.
-In addition to professorships, alumni are employed in a variety of positions including policy analysts, conservation directors, executives in nonprofit organizations and officers in government agencies.
+Ecology program have gone on to successful careers in academia as well as the public and private sectors.
+Our alumni are employed in a variety of positions, including as university faculty, policy analysts, conservation directors, executives in nonprofit organizations, and officers in government agencies.

 "I have truly benefited from my classroom experiences at UGA.
 As a M.S.
 Ecology student, I feel empowered and engaged in my research with the support of professors from many disciplines.
 Instructors strive to incorporate specific research interests with hands-on problem solving in the classroom, which has given me the opportunity to acquire the skills necessary to achieve my research and soon professional goals."